WebAssembly/spec/document/core/valid/conventions.rst

 i.e., all :ref:`type indices <syntax-typeidx>` have been :ref:`substituted <notation-subst>` with their :ref:`defined type <syntax-deftype>` and all free recursive type indices have been :ref:`unrolled <aux-unroll-rectype>`.

 .. note::
-   Recursive type indices are internal to a recursive types.
+   Recursive type indices are internal to a recursive type.
    They are distinguished from regular type indices and represented such that two closed types are syntactically equal if and only if they have the same recursive structure.

 .. _aux-reftypediff: